homebysix/repo-lasso/README.md

 ### Configuration

-In order to do its work, Repo Lasso needs to know a few things like your GitHub username, the GitHub organization you'll be targeting, and your GitHub personal access token.
+In order to do its work, Repo Lasso needs to know a few things like your GitHub username, the GitHub organization you'll be targeting, and your GitHub classic personal access token.
 Repo Lasso stores these facts in a file named `config.json`.
 There are three ways to configure this file:

 1. **Interactively:** The first time you run one of the commands below, you'll be prompted for any missing configuration details.
 This is the easiest way to get started.